Recipes

 Editorial role

-Recipes is where the site becomes most useful: not more framing, but method, sequence, and actual meal decisions.
+Recipes is where the site becomes most useful: less framing, more method, sequence, and actual meal decisions.

 On mai-rice.com, Rice and Fermentation hold the deeper subject knowledge.
 Guides define ingredients, terms, and tools.
 The Journal keeps the smaller observations and notes.

 Recipes picks up when that groundwork is enough.
-It is where rice bowls, pantry ferments, smaller sides, leftovers, and the ordinary sequencing of a kitchen become something you can actually cook.
-That is why the section matters: it turns the site's subjects into dinner, side dishes, and smarter next meals, including the low-waste logic gathered under No-Waste Cooking.
+It is where rice bowls, pantry ferments, smaller sides, leftovers, and the ordinary sequencing of a kitchen become something you can cook, including the low-waste logic gathered under No-Waste Cooking.

 Featured paths